superhero/js.core.handlebars/README.md

     {
       helpers:
       {
-        // The library has a few defined core helpers that can be activated
+        // The library has a few defined core helpers that are activated by default, but can be deactivated with a falsy flag
-        // and used by through a truthful flag 'calculate'       : true,
+        // calculate
-        'case'            : true,
+        // case
-        'concat'          : true,
+        // concat
-        'dateformat'      : true,
+        // dateformat
-        'escDoubleQuote'  : true,
+        // escDoubleQuote
-        'escSingelQuote'  : true,
+        // escSingelQuote
-        'if'              : true,
+        // if
-        'jsonStringify'   : true,
+        // jsonStringify
-        'math'            : true,
+        // math
-        'stripTags'       : true,
+        // stripTags
-        'switch'          : true,
+        // switch
-        'toFixed'         : true,
+        // toFixed
-        'toLowerCase'     : true,
+        // toLowerCase
-        'toUpperCase'     : true,
+        // toUpperCase
-        'unless'          : true,
+        // unless

         // You can add a custom helper by specify it's name and the path to the
         // exported function